-Methods of optimizing natural resources and inputs such as water, soil, seeds, and fertilizer to maximize efficiency and mini-Novel, affordable, and accessible methods to dramatically extend mize waste and contamination, dramatically improve overall the life of fresh food by monitoring crop and food quality, reducagricultural production efficiency, and regenerate ecosystems ing spoilage along the value chain, and educating consumers on and the natural resource base. usage options, while preserving food's nutrition value, freshness, safety, taste, and texture.
+Methods of optimizing natural resources and inputs such as water, soil, seeds, and fertilizer to maximize efficiency and minimize waste and contamination, dramatically improve overall agricultural production efficiency, and regenerate ecosystems and the natural resource base.

 BREAKTHROUGH 3: RENEWABLE ENERGY FOR ALL

-Low-cost and accessible grid and off-grid renewable energy NOVEL PROTEINS AT SCALE sources that regularly supply and store reliable energy for rural and peri-urban households and farms, transforming efficien-An unprecedented scale-up in consumption of protein sources cies and opportunities along the food value chain while reducing that are not drawn from wild or farmed animals.
-This will require resource dependencies and greenhouse gas emissions. significant technological advances in an already-healthy industry, coupled with decreased price points, alongside significant BREAKTHROUGH 4: ACCESSIBLE PRECISION AGRICULTURE changes in eaters' preferences in diverse contexts - all while Precision agriculture tools that are affordable, accessible across maintaining positive health and environmental benefits as the digital divide, context specific, and widely available for smallcompared to animal-based proteins.
+Low-cost and accessible grid and off-grid renewable energy sources that regularly supply and store reliable energy for rural and peri-urban households and farms, transforming efficiencies and opportunities along the food value chain while reducing resource dependencies and greenhouse gas emissions.

+BREAKTHROUGH 4: ACCESSIBLE PRECISION AGRICULTURE

-holder farmers to help them make optimal growing and harvesting decisions.
+Precision agriculture tools that are affordable, accessible across the digital divide, context specific, and widely available for small-holder farmers to help them make optimal growing and harvesting decisions.